ddobrin/cnb-multi-module-repos/README.md

 # Demo for building source code with multiple modules in the repository
 This demo explores building images using cloud-native buildpacks for multi-module repositories, producing single/multiple images.
-It goes more in-depth, past the default behavior, on how buildpacks are used
+It goes more in-depth, past the default behavior, on how buildpacks are used:

 1. [Cloud-native buildpacks](#1)
 2. [Kpack](#2)